LdDl/micro_traffic_sim_core/README.md

 # micro_traffic_sim_core - core for traffic simulation via cellular automata

-Under development.
-API may change.

-I've not even published this crate on crates.io yet.
+API may change since project is in early stages.

 Table of contents
 - [Introduction](#introduction)